 By segmenting your customer base, you can ensure efficient use of your advertising budget, improve communication with your existing audience by showing them you recognize their needs, and reach more of your potential customers.
 Moreover, you can easily identify what works for each segment and create strategies you can replicate for future use and more sales.

 Whether you choose to segment by location, customer characteristic, or products your customers have bought, don’t forget that there isn’t a universal categorization that you can apply to all businesses.
-The first step towards a successful personalization and sales boost is to analyze your audience and get to know them.
+The first step towards a successful personalization and sales boost is to monitor and analyze your audience and get to know them.
+You can do this using an ecommerce sales dashboard.
 Once you learn what they need, how they think, and why they leave their carts or prefer coupons, you’ll be able to keep your top-paying customers and easily turn the one-timers into loyal buyers.